Richardson scores 32 to lead 76ers past Butler, Heat

 Butler played 55 regular-season games for the Sixers last season, averaging 18.2 points after being acquired in a trade with Minnesota last November.
 He helped Philadelphia beat Miami in the first round of the playoffs before the 76ers were eliminated in the second round by Toronto.

 He left Philadelphia in the offseason, inking a four-year, $142 million deal with the Heat in a sign-and-trade that brought Richardson to Philadelphia.
-Richardson, who played his first four seasons in Miami and averaged 16.6 points last season, made 11 of 15 shots and went 6 of 7 on 3-pointers.
-He missed the previous two games with a hip injury.

-Butler couldn’t buy a basket — and the notoriously tough Philly fans relished every moment.
-They booed him loudly during introductions and every time he touched the ball in the first half.

-They also cheered whenever he missed — and that was quite often.

 Butler shot 2 of 8 in the first quarter, the Heat failed to connect on 17 of 22 tries and Philadelphia was up 28-13.
-The pattern continued as the 76ers took a 55-35 halftime lead thanks to Miami’s 12-for-40 shooting in the first half, including 1 for 12 from behind the arc.
+The pattern continued as the 76ers took a 55-35 halftime lead thanks to Miami’s 12-for-40 shooting in the first half, including 1 of 12 from behind the arc.

+Ben Simmons spent much of the night guarding Butler.
+When asked how he thought he fared, Philadelphia’s All-Star guard said, “I think it went well, if you look at the boxscore.”

 Philadelphia’s lead grew to 41 in the second half.